Chronology of World History

 December 8

 • In Southern California, a magnitude 6.9 earthquake occurs, destroying the San Juan Capistrano Church and damaging several mission buildings.
-Forty people attending church services killed.
+Forty people attending church services are killed.
 [53]

 December 11